ttwag/P11_LRU_Cache/README.md

 CLion 2023.3.2

 ## Helpful Link
 * I did this project after completing the class, [EEC 170](https://ece.ucdavis.edu/course-catalog), at UC Davis.
-I thought it would be nice to program a small cache.
+I thought it would be nice to program a basic cache.
+* If you want to program a basic cache as well, check out this [LeetCode Problem](https://leetcode.com/problems/lru-cache/).
-* For understanding the basics of cache: [Computer Organization and Design RISC-V 2nd Edition Section](https://www.amazon.com/Computer-Organization-Design-RISC-V-Architecture-dp-0128203315/dp/0128203315/ref=dp_ob_title_bk) 5.1 - 5.3
+* For understanding the basics of cache: [Computer Organization and Design RISC-V 2nd Edition](https://www.amazon.com/Computer-Organization-Design-RISC-V-Architecture-dp-0128203315/dp/0128203315/ref=dp_ob_title_bk) Section 5.1 - 5.3
 * [GoogleTest](https://github.com/google/googletest)